bjmingyang/iDRAC-Ansible-module/docs/SyslogSettings.md

 # SyslogSettings

+## Synopsis

-Used to set the Remote syslog server
+Used to set the 'Remote System Log' servers.

 ## Requirements